Star Hawkins: Other versions

-A version of Star Hawkins appears in the Twilight mini-series by Howard Chaykin and José Luis García-López in 1990.
+A version of Star Hawkins appears in the 1990 miniseries Twilight, by Howard Chaykin and José Luis García-López.
 In this version his real name is Axel Starker, the estranged brother of Jon Starker, Manhunter 2070.
 He is bitter and twisted, with a deep resentment of Ilda, telling her he would have junked her years ago if he'd been allowed to.
-Eventually John Starker merges with Ilda, and is killed on an attack on the crazed dictator Tommy Tomorrow.
+Eventually Jon merges with Ilda, and is killed on an attack on the crazed dictator Tommy Tomorrow.

 Hawkins also appears in a backup feature for DC's 2013 Threshold comic by Keith Giffen.
 Working on the planet Tolerance as a private investigator, Hawkins is accompanied by Ilda - a multi-function robot servant and bodyguard (described as a 'Gal Friday'), who is implanted with the personality of Hawkins' ex-wife Ilda.
 Ilda is destroyed multiple times throughout the comic, which is implied to be a regular occurrence - Hawkins simply orders a new robot and implants it with a fresh copy of Ilda's personality.
 Again down on his luck, Hawkins continually narrates his adventures to the audience - and occasionally out-loud.

 Reprints

-One Star Hawkins story is reprinted in the DC Comics trade paperback anthology "Pulp Fiction Library: Mystery in Space" (DC Comics, 1999) ISBN 1-56389-494-7.
+One Star Hawkins story is reprinted in the trade paperback anthology "Pulp Fiction Library: Mystery in Space" (DC Comics, 1999) ISBN 1-56389-494-7.